NOT ALL BATTLES REQUIRE AN ENEMY01

 The number of flights a day Combat Controllers landed in Haiti

-Every day highly trained Special Ops Airmen put their lives at risk to save others.
+Every day highly trained Special Warfare Airmen put their lives at risk to save others.
 Within hours after a 7.0 earthquake devastated much of Haiti, a small Air Force team was on the ground and getting the main airport up and running using nothing more than a card table and handheld radios so aid could be flown in and delivered to those in need.